 Being a project manager involves overseeing all steps of a project, delegating assignments to team members and solving any problems along the way.
 As such, it can be a difficult and nuanced position.
-What does it take to be an effective project manager?
+So, what does it take to be an effective project manager?

 Causes of Project Failure

-Technical problems can usually be resolved with traditional project management techniques such as budgeting, making schedule revisions and analyzing relevant data.
-Individual and stakeholder issues often cannot be resolved with the same techniques, however, because they involve emotions and other non-procedural factors.
+Technical problems can usually be resolved with traditional project management techniques such as budgeting, making schedule revisions, and analyzing relevant data.
+Issues like those stemming from individuals or stakeholders often cannot be resolved with the same techniques, however, because they involve emotions and other non-procedural factors.

 What Makes a Good Project Manager?

 While we may see a variety of styles of project management, certain characteristics show up repeatedly in successful managers.

 “I started developing the characteristics of a successful project manager even when I was still an IT consultant nearly 20 years ago,” says Ryan Dennis, current Senior Mobile Technology Manager for Bank of America.
 “Back then, there wasn’t a course that thoroughly explained how to be an effective project manager that I knew about.
 So I learned what was necessary in-part through trial and error, but mostly through mentoring and following the lead of people who consistently executed projects that met or exceeded expectations within budget and on time.”